ak55m/IOS-Swift-Weather-Application/README.md

 # IOS-Swift-Weather-Application
-This is a weather application made in Swift and uses OpenWeather API as data sourcing.
+This is a static weather application made in Swift and uses OpenWeather API as data sourcing.

+It uses Core Location library from Xcode to get users latitude and longitude which is used to fetch data from OpenWeather's API url.

+Picture Below!